Adlingfleet

-Adlingfleet is a drained, fertile, former marshland village in the East Riding of Yorkshire, England, that forms part of the civil parish of Twin Rivers.
+Adlingfleet is a drained, fertile, former marshland village and former civil parish, now in the parish of Twin Rivers, in the East Riding of Yorkshire, England.
 It is 6.5 mi east-southeast of Goole town centre.
 Its sea wall along the far north-east is set back from the Ouse estuary leaving the largest single reedbed in England.
+In 1961 the parish had a population of 137.

+Adlingfleet is an ancient parish within the Wapentake of Osgoldcross in the historic county of Yorkshire West Riding.

 Geography

 Adlingfleet is on a minor road set back from the final, southern bank of the Ouse estuary.
 From Goole the road passes Swinefleet, Reedness, Whitgift and Ousefleet before turning to the south by Blacktoft Sands RSPB reserve to reach the village.
 The road continues southwards, to Fockerby and Garthorpe, all in similar multiple-drains fields.

 The boundary between the East Riding of Yorkshire and North Lincolnshire comes to a point 250 m south of the village centre.
 It weaves such as along the eastern edge of the housing, then runs east to reach the Trent estuary.
 At its north-eastern tip are mud banks, short of Trent Falls, where Trent and the Ouse meet – forming the Humber.

 All of the surrounding land is low-lying and flat.
 It is protected from flooding by sea walls along the banks of: the Trent to the east; and the Ouse to the north.
 To north and north east the sea wall is set back, leaving to nature the largest tidal reedbed in England.
 This is managed by the Royal Society for the Protection of Birds.
 It is a haven for wildlife.
 Before the drainage schemes of the 18th century, much more of the area was saltmarsh, leaving soils with varying pH and high concentrations of metals, including ochre.